ljsinclair/ljsinclair/reviews/the-power-of-the-doctor.md

 Had Tennant returned as the [10th Doctor](https://en.wikipedia.org/wiki/Tenth_Doctor), I'd be all in.
 It's really cool to "discover" episodes of a show's run you've never seen (and I get that in this case, they're brand new episodes).

 Except [David Tennant is the 14th Doctor](https://en.wikipedia.org/wiki/Fourteenth_Doctor), which means he's now had **three** cracks at the role[^7d7e].

+And the fact this occurred during the UK's [Black History Month](https://www.blackhistorymonth.org.uk/article/section/news/black-history-month-resource-pack-2022/) makes the decision a real head-scratcher.

+That's because [Ncugi Gatwa is, in fact, a Black man](https://en.wikipedia.org/wiki/Ncuti_Gatwa)[^e0f8].

 ## Load the canon!